Submit your film to join the next generation of innovative storytellers.

 Do you only feature one film a week?

-No. Way back when the site started in 2007, we were only posting a film a week (hence our dated name).
-But, now, we feature several short films a week (usually one per day).
+No. Way back when the site started in 2007, we were only posting a film a week (hence our name).
+But, now, we feature almost a film every day.
 The “of the week” moniker has stuck, however.

 Do I need to have rights to music in my film?

 Yes.
-In the interest of following best practices, we require films to have all their rights secured for us to feature them.
+We are creators ourselves, so we take creators’ rights very seriously (and you should, too!).
+We require films to have all necessary rights and releases secured for us to feature them.

 I made a mistake or changed my mind about submitting.
 Is there a way for me to get a refund?